Rory O'Hanlon: Beginnings

 O'Hanlon entered his first electoral contest when he was the Fianna Fáil candidate in the 1973 Monaghan by-election caused by the election of Erskine Childers to the Presidency.
-He was unsuccessful on this occasion but was eventually elected at the 1977 general election for the Cavan–Monaghan constituency.
+He was unsuccessful on this occasion but was elected at the 1977 general election in Cavan–Monaghan.
 O'Hanlon was one of a handful of new Fianna Fáil deputies who were elected in that landslide victory for the party and, as a new TD, he remained on the backbenches.
 Two years later he became a member of Monaghan County Council, serving on that authority until 1987.

 In 1979, Jack Lynch suddenly resigned as Taoiseach and leader of Fianna Fáil.
 The subsequent leadership election resulted in a straight contest between Charles Haughey and George Colley.
 The latter had the backing of the majority of the existing cabinet, however, a backbench revolt saw Haughey become Taoiseach.
 O'Hanlon had supported Colley and was thus overlooked for appointment to the new ministerial and junior ministerial positions.
 Despite this, he did become a member of the powerful Public Accounts Committee in the Oireachtas.

 When Fianna Fáil returned to power after a short-lived Fine Gael-Labour Party government in 1982, O'Hanlon was once again overlooked for ministerial promotion.
 An extensive cabinet reshuffle towards the end of the year saw O'Hanlon become Minister of State for Social Welfare Payments.
 His tenure was short-lived as the government fell a few weeks later and Fianna Fáil were out of power.

 Government minister

 In early 1983, Charles Haughey announced a new front bench and O'Hanlon was promoted to the position of spokesperson on Health and Social Welfare.

 Following the 1987 general election, Fianna Fáil were back in power, albeit with a minority government, and O'Hanlon became Minister for Health.
 Immediately after taking office, he was confronted with several controversial issues, including the resolution of a radiographers' dispute and the formation of an HIV/AIDS awareness campaign.
 While Fianna Fáil campaigned on a platform of not introducing any public spending cuts, the party committed a complete u-turn once in government.
 The savage cuts about healthcare earned O'Hanlon the nickname "Dr. Death".
 Despite earning this reputation, O'Hanlon also introduced a law to curb smoking in public places.

 O'Hanlon's handling of the Department of Health meant that he was one of the names tipped for promotion as a result of Ray MacSharry's departure as Minister for Finance.
 In the end, he was retained as Minister for Health and was disappointed not to be given a new portfolio following the 1989 general election.

 In 1991, O'Hanlon became Minister for the Environment.
-This was following Albert Reynolds' failed leadership challenge against Charles Haughey.
+This was following Albert Reynolds's failed leadership challenge against Charles Haughey.
 He succeeded Pádraig Flynn who had been part of the challenge to Haughey.

-When Reynolds eventually came to power in 1992, O'Hanlon was one of several high-profile members of the cabinet who lost their ministerial positions.
+When Reynolds succeeded as Taoiseach in 1992, O'Hanlon was one of several high-profile members of the cabinet who lost their ministerial positions.